 Some good reasons to fight an eviction are if you are:

 - Evicted from subsidized housing or from a mobile home park;

 - Being evicted because your landlord refused to take your on-time rent payment;

 - Paying rent through rent escrow;

-- Being evicted because you complained about something the landlord should have done;
+- Being evicted because you complained about something the landlord should have done; or,

 If you do not pay your regular rent on time, the law says your landlord can evict you, even if you lose your job or get sick.
 So, losing your job or getting sick are not good reasons to fight an eviction.